 Veterinary dentistry is much more complex and time consuming than the human side of dentistry, so for this process general anesthesia and daytime hospitalization is required.
+The American Veterinary Dental College does not recommend dental cleanings without anesthesia because they do not allow cleaning or inspection below the gumline, where most dental disease occurs, and can result in injury to the pet or the person performing the procedure.

 We highly recommend pre-surgical bloodwork be done to evaluate your pet's current health status and to assure safe anesthesia.
 A complete list of terminology and more specific reasons to do bloodwork is listed under "Facts and Forms".